 (1) For all other excess emissions not addressed in OAR 340-214-310, 340-214-320, or 340-214-360, the following requirements apply:

-(a) The owner or operator of a large source, as defined by OAR 340-214-0010, must immediately notify the Department of the first onset per calendar day of any excess emissions event, unless otherwise specified by a permit condition.
+(a) The owner or operator of a large source, as defined by OAR 340-214-0010, must immediately notify DEQ of the first onset per calendar day of any excess emissions event, unless otherwise specified by a permit condition.

-(b) The owner or operator of a small source, as defined by OAR 340-214-0010, need not immediately notify the Department of excess emissions events unless otherwise required by a permit condition, written notice by the Department, or if the excess emission is of a nature that could endanger public health.
+(b) The owner or operator of a small source, as defined by OAR 340-214-0010, need not immediately notify DEQ of excess emissions events unless otherwise required by a permit condition, written notice by DEQ, or if the excess emission is of a nature that could endanger public health.

 (c) Additional reporting and recordkeeping requirements are specified in OAR 340-214-0340.

-(2) During any period of excess emissions, the Department may require that an owner or operator immediately reduce or cease operation of the equipment or facility until the condition causing the excess emissions has been corrected or brought under control.
-The Department will consider the following factors:
+(2) During any period of excess emissions, DEQ may require that an owner or operator immediately reduce or cease operation of the equipment or facility until the condition causing the excess emissions has been corrected or brought under control.
+DEQ will consider the following factors:

 (a) The potential risk to the public or environment;